fabiospampinato/overstated/README.md

 ```

 - The `suspend` method allows you to suspend re-renders.
-- The `unsuspend` method allows you to unsuspend re-renders.
-If before calling `unsuspend` a re-render have been prevented it will now be triggered.
+- The `unsuspend` method allows you to unsuspend re-renders: if before calling `unsuspend` a re-render has been prevented it will now be triggered.
   - Can accept a callback function, which will be called after any potential re-renders caused by this function.
 - The `isSuspended` method allows you to check if re-renders are currenly suspended.

-- ℹ️ If you call `suspend` 3 times you should also call `unsuspend` 3 times to resume operating as normal.
+- ℹ️ If for instance you call `suspend` 3 times you should also call `unsuspend` 3 times to resume operating as normal.
-- ℹ️ Using this APIs directly can be cumbersome, as you'd probably want to use it in all of your methods that update the state, and you'll have to make sure that `unsuspend` gets called even if your methods throw an error.
+- ℹ️ Using this APIs directly can be cumbersome, as you'd probably want to use it in all of your methods that update the state, and you'd have to make sure that `unsuspend` gets properly called even if your methods throw an error, otherwise re-renders will remain suspended forever.
 Instead you should use [`autosuspend`](#autosuspend), which takes care of everything for you.

 ###### `autosuspend`

-`autosuspend` is a way to automatically and safely [`suspend`](#suspension) React renders when a method gets called and unsuspend them right before returning from it.
+`autosuspend` is a method for automatically and safely [`suspend`](#suspension)-ing React re-renders when a method gets called and unsuspending them right before returning from it.
 This is useful for ensuring that even if your methods update the state many times they only cause 1 re-render.
-You might not want this behaviour, so it's opt-in:
+You might not want this behavior, so it's opt-in:

 ```ts
 import CounterStore from './counter_store';